Woman: So, are you ready for college?

 Man: What are you talking about?
 Even if I get sick, I’m still on dad’s health insurance, right?

-Man: Oh, so how much does it cost to buy it on my own?
+Man: Oh, so how much does it cost to buy it on your own?

 Man: A month?
-Not a year? [ No. ] That’s outrageous.
-I’m just going to wear a hazmat suit so I don’t catch anything.
+Not a year?
+[No.] That’s outrageous.
+I’m just gonna [going to] wear a hazmat suit so I don’t catch anything.